wiringbits/wiringbits.github.io/new-website/src/content/blog/2020-03-22-notes-about-play-framework-and-the-execution-context.md

 ```

-## Ensure your tests use you specific execution contexts to avoid runtime errors.
+## Ensure your tests use you specific execution contexts to avoid runtime errors

 At last, as creating the custom execution context depends on the `application.conf` file (due to calling `CustomExecutionContext(system, "database.dispatcher")`), make sure that some of your tests use those specific contexts to catch runtime errors, otherwise, your application will likely fail to start due to the `ConfigurationException` being thrown by akka.

 ## More

 This is the approach we use for our projects, feel free to check these examples:
 - [DatabaseExecutionContext](https://github.com/X9Developers/block-explorer/blob/develop/server/app/com/xsn/explorer/executors/DatabaseExecutionContext.scala)
 - [ExecutorsModule](https://github.com/X9Developers/block-explorer/blob/develop/server/app/com/xsn/explorer/modules/ExecutorsModule.scala)